AIfA-Radio/lego-alma/README.md

 be lowered from that plane such, that the audience may just not be in LOS between tags and anchors.

 The position of the anchor points can be determined automatically.
-Proceed to "Network Details" and select Auto Positioning on list of the vertical ellipsis.
+Proceed to "Network Details" and select "Auto Positioning" on the vertical ellipsis.
 Click "Measure" and, if successful, "Save".
 If unsuccesful, repeat "Measure".
 We are done.
 On "Grid" you can verify the current UWB setup (in units of meter) for achors and tags.
 Before you call the application on Lego-ALMA you will have to leave the Android App,